Ireland’s Only University Town

 Future: New Student Centre

 Our new Student Centre will serve as a home-from-home for students and a focal point for student life.
-The new building is slated to open in December 2022 and serve as a hub for the Maynooth Students’ Union (MSU), clubs, societies, events, and a variety of activities that help to create that special sense of belonging that is so important to the Maynooth student experience.
+The new building is slated to open early 2023 and serve as a hub for the Maynooth Students’ Union (MSU), clubs, societies, events, and a variety of activities that help to create that special sense of belonging that is so important to the Maynooth student experience.